12 Best Lower Back Home Exercises To Build Strength

 How To Do It

-1. Position yourself face down on the floor with your forearms on the ground and elbows directly beneath your shoulders.
+1. Place your forearms on the ground and your elbows below your shoulders.

 2. Engage your core by drawing your navel toward your spine and squeezing your glutes.